 After a mostly uneventful trip, with in Lufthansa Business Class from Chicago to Frankfurt and Frankfurt to Copenhagen, we had arrived in our first destination.
-Being our first trip with a baby, as we would find out, perhaps unsurprisingly, our travels would be very different than in the past.
+Being our first trip with a baby, as we would find out, perhaps unsurprisingly, our travels would be very different from in the past.

 Copenhagen City Hall (Råthus)

 While in Copenhagen, we split our time between the Radisson Blu Royal and the Marriott, burning points for both properties.
 Both are well situated in central Copenhagen.
 The Radisson is across from Tivoli Gardens, and only a few minutes walking from various other sites, including the Råthus, shown above.
-The Marriott isn’t far away, along the water, and also an easy walk to various sites.
+The Marriott isn’t far away, along the water, and an easy walk to various sites.

 One of several lovely spring days we experienced in Copenhagen.

 This trip was in mid-May, so before prime tourist season, the weather was cool, but just fine for exploring.
 We did a lot of the tourist spots in central Copenhagen, and ventured out a little further as well.
 Here are some photos of our time there.

 Statue of Absalon facing the site of the original castle he built when founding Copenhagen

 Folketing, the home of Danish Parliament

 We also toured the Royal Reception Rooms in the palace

 Notice the steeple in the above photos, that is at the top of the Christiansborg Palace, now the home to the Danish parliament.